The complete kit for budgeting projects like a pro!

 This is all the more important for associations applying for a grant, or companies seeking the participation of a partner: you'll often need to translate the sum requested as a percentage of the total project.

-If the cost of the room is increased, the total budget rises, but the percentage requested from the funder falls.
+If the cost of the hall is increased, the total budget rises, but the percentage requested from the funder falls.

 Example of a project budget table